UCI-Networking-Group/webform/ARTIFACT-EVALUATION.md

 Our artifact submission includes the code, datasets, pre-trained machine learning classifiers, and analysis results associated with our web form measurement study.

+For artifact evaluation, we provide steps to reproduce our experiments on a small number of websites (_AE experiments_) so it can be done in a reasonable amount of time.
+The reviewers can verify that our full results were generated through the same process.

+If you would like to run the full experiments, as we did in the paper, please refer to [the main README](./README.md).

 ### Security/Privacy Issues and Ethical Concerns (All badges)

 **Web Crawling:** The artifacts include web crawler code.
 Inappropriate use of crawlers (e.g., without rate limits) can harm the reputation of your IP address.
-We recommend that reviewers test the functionality on a small number of websites only.
+We recommend that reviewers test the functionality on a few websites only.

 **Sensitive Content:** We release the raw web form dataset as is.
 The text files and screenshots in the dataset may contain sensitive content (e.g., adult or fraudulent material) from certain websites.
 Please keep this in mind if you choose to browse files in the dataset.